 Slowly offering more dry feed as their rumen develops will set your calves up for greater health as they mature.
 Consult your veterinarian to make sure you follow a weaning schedule that meets the needs of your herd.

-- Click here to learn more about best weaning practices from Penn State University
+- Visit Penn State University to learn more about best calf weaning practices.

 In addition to dry feed, calves should have early access to trace mineral salts.
 The craving for salty electrolytes is one of the earliest, instinctual urges animals have, making salt the best carrier for the essential trace minerals they need.
 To encourage good mineral eating habits early, avoid heavy mineral mixes with sweet attractants like molasses.
 Using higher salt to mineral ratio mixes work with your calves’ natural cravings, saves money, and results in less excreted mineral waste.